rjoleary/cs452-kernel/proposal.md

 - Trains must not collide!
 However, in their attempt to reach the same Pokemon, they might have to stop to avoid a collision.
 When two trains stop near each other, a battle ensues!
-- Through the terminal is also possible to manually engage two trains in a battle.
+- With the terminal is also possible to manually engage two trains in a battle.
-- The train with the best and most Pokemon (sum of all the Pokemon weights) wins the battle.
+- The train with the best total weight of its Pokemon wins the battle.
 The losing trainer must give a random Pokemon to the winning train and retreat.
 - The GUI will display:
     - Pokemon locations
     - Pokemon collected by each train